Topash15/bug-free-goggles/Develop/gist-template.md

  Why can't we use a star quantifier in this case?
 The star will grab the entire section of the URL that we want, *but* the star quantifier will also allow for nothing to be selected.
 Our expression would recognize any lowercase text that follows a period as a URL if we used the star.
 The plus requires at least one character to match *and* it will grab all that follows within the parameters.

 Now for our last quantifier.
-The star quantifier let us select 0 or more instances of our token, the plus lets us select 1 or more instances, and the optional lets us select 0 or 1 instance.
-What if we want a string that's m Let's take a look at the part of the expression that is grabbing the "com" section of our link.
-That group looks like: "([a-z\.]{2,6})" This
+The star quantifier let us select 0 or more instances of our token, the plus quantifier lets us select 1 or more instances, and the optional quantifier lets us select 0 or 1 instance.
+What if we want a string that's a certain length?
+Let's take a look at the part of the expression that is grabbing the "com" section of our link.
+That group looks like: "([a-z\.]{2,6})" Those curly brackets are the key.
+The 2 and 6 signify that we want between 2 and 6 characters for this group.
+With this quantifier, the first number is the minimum amount and the second is the maximum.
+If you want to jus tset a minimum, you can put a single number followed by a comma in the curly brackets like so: {2,}

-{2,6}

 ### OR Operator

 ### Character Classes

 In order to determine which characters we want to select, we need to provide a character class in our expression.
 One type of character class that's listed within our expression is "/d".
 This stands for all digits and will select characters if they are a number between 0-9.
 Another class listed is the "/w" which stands for all words.
 Words are considered any alphanumeric character so it will select and lowercase and uppercase letter as well as an number between 0-9.
-You'll also notice that there are custom character classes created as well.
-Groups 2 and 3 have a-z listed which will only select lowercase letters.
+If there are more specific characters that you want to select, you would specify with a character set.
+A character set requires squared brackets "[]"

 ### Flags